ibm-cloud-docs/schematics/create-terraform-config.md

    - **Option 1: Create a separate `provider.tf` file.** The information in this file is loaded by Terraform and {{site.data.keyword.bplong_notm}}, and applied to all Terraform configuration files that exist in the same GitHub directory.
 This approach is useful if you split out your infrastructure code across multiple files.
    - **Option 2: Add a `provider` block to your Terraform configuration file.** You might choose this option if you prefer to specify the provider alongside with your variables and resources in one Terraform configuration file.

 2. Review what credentials and information you must provide in the `provider` block to work with your resources.
-For some resources, {{site.data.keyword.bplong_notm}} automatically retrieves the {{site.data.keyword.cloud_notm}} IAM API key of the user that runs the infrastructure code in {{site.data.keyword.bpshort_notm}} so that you do not have to include this information in your `provider` block.
+For some resources, {{site.data.keyword.bplong_notm}} automatically retrieves the {{site.data.keyword.cloud_notm}} IAM API key of the user that runs the infrastructure code in {{site.data.keyword.bpshort}} so that you do not have to include this information in your `provider` block.

    <table>
    <thead>